 You’ll need a master’s degree in marriage and family therapy to get this job.
-You can find work in hospitals, mental health clinics, or run your private practice.
+You can find work in hospitals and mental health clinics or run your private practice.

 As the name suggests, hospital pharmacists are responsible for the safe and effective use of medications.

 Pharmacists must have a doctorate from an accredited university.
 They must also pass the Pharmacy Council of Canada licensing exam, demonstrate two years of pharmacy experience, and submit a criminal background check.

 Once you’ve made it through all these hoops, you can start your career as one of these professionals who earn more than $100K annually.

 Market research analyst, marketing specialist, or marketing manager.

 This job is perfect for you if you’re interested in the business side of a company and not so much about the products themselves.

 You’ll need a strong interest in how companies function and make money and a knack for statistics, research methods, and problem-solving skills.